Elektrobit/crinit/README.md

     reaper" regardless of this setting.
     By default, Crinit will respect the attribute as it is set when Crinit is started and behave accordingly, i.e. if Crinit either is PID 1 or it has the CHILD_SUBREAPER process attribute, it will reap zombies of its descendants.
+* **--use-kmsg/--no-use-kmsg** - Depending on the setting, crinit will write its logs to kernel log where it can be read via e.g. dmesg.
+If opening /dev/kmsg fails, crinit will fall back to console output.
+If syslog usage is configured crinit will switch to syslog logging as soon as syslog is available.

 ## Environment Variables